Bryan B. Battaglia

-Bryan B. Battaglia is a retired United States Marine who served as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, sworn into office on 30 September 2011.
+Bryan B. Battaglia (born April 6, 1961) is a retired United States Marine who served as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, sworn into office on 30 September 2011.
 He held this position until December 11, 2015.

 Early life

 Battaglia was born in Metairie, Louisiana, on April 6, 1961.
 He attended St. Catherine of Sienna School, Archbishop Rummel and East Jefferson High Schools.
-Following school, he joined the Marine Corps in September 1979.
-Completing basic training and Infantry Training School at Marine Corps Recruit Depot San Diego, Battaglia then served his first tour as a Security Guard at Marine Barracks London, England, RAF St. Mawgan.
+Following school, he joined the Marine Corps in September 17, 1979.
+Completing boot camp and Infantry Training School Battaglia served his first tour as a Security Guard at Marine Barracks London, Det II Royal Air Force Base, St. Mawgan, England.